 All Nikon full-frame DSLRs and Mirrorless cameras will have the DX-mode option available and can be found in the camera menu options.

 Is my Nikon D3300 FX or DX?

 The Nikon D3300 is a DX-format camera.
 Nikon makes it easy to distinguish between its DX and FX format cameras.
 A camera with four digits after the D is an entry-level or enthusiast DX camera just like the D3000, D5000, and D7000 series.
 The except to this are the Nikon D500 and Nikon D300 are DX cameras are cropped sensors as well but are more of the professional line of DX cameras.

 Nikon D600, D700, and D800 series of cameras (including the Nikon D610, D780, and D850) cameras are full-frame cameras.
 The flagship DSLRs from Nikon have a single digit after the D like the D4, D5, and D6.

 For the Z system mirrorless cameras it is much easier to remember.
 Any camera with two digits after the D is an APS-C or DX camera while single digits are full-frame mirrorless cameras (for example, the Z6, Z7, or Z9 cameras).

 Knowing the compatibility of lenses with your camera body is important as it may affect the performance of your cameras.
 While it is generally better to purchase FX lenses as they work with all current generation cameras from Nikon, it can be a lot more expensive especially if you intend to stick to the DX format cameras.
 The best advice is to always check out the lens compatibility before purchasing your next lens.
-Nikon (and all third-party manufacturers) provide a list of lenses that are compatible with Nikon DSLRs and Mirrorless cameras.
+Nikon, like all third-party manufacturers, provides a list of lenses that are compatible with Nikon DSLRs and Mirrorless cameras.